ByLaws

 The Executive Committee shall be comprised of:

-4. Co-Chairs of the Children’s Mental Health Plan Subcomittee
+• Representatives of the Children’s Mental Health Plan Steering Committee

 The Executive Committee shall represent diverse stakeholders and providers as identified in Article VI, including at least one family representative.
 The Executive Committee shall provide leadership and direction to Kids Living Well.
-Leadership of member organizations may be asked to attend Executive Committee meetings on an as needed basis.
+The leadership of member organizations may be asked to attend Executive Committee meetings on an as-needed basis.

-The Executive Committee shall be responsible for ensuring a diverse membership.
-Membership shall be recruited from a broad array of providers and stakeholders to include but not limited to: education, behavioral health, juvenile justice, law enforcement, child-serving agencies, funders, government, faith community, family members, youth, civic and community leaders.
+The Executive Committee shall be responsible for ensuring a diverse membership for Kids Living Well.
+Members will be recruited from a broad array of providers and stakeholders that include but are not limited to education, mental health, substance use, intellectual and developmental disabilities, juvenile justice, law enforcement, child-serving agencies, funders, government, faith community, family members, youth, civic and community leaders.

 Section 2.
 Co-Chairs

-The Executive Committee shall nominate (2) persons to serve as Co-Chairs of Kids Living Well.
-The membership shall elect the nominated Co-Chairs at a regular membership meeting by a majority vote of the members present.
+The Kids Living Well members shall nominate people to serve as Co-Chairs of Kids Living Well.
+The Executive Committee will vet nominations and present them to the membership for voting.
+The membership shall elect the Co-Chairs at a regular membership meeting by a majority vote of the members present.
 The Co-Chairs shall serve staggered (2) year terms, with one term expiring in an odd year and the other term expiring in an even year.

 Section 3.
 Membership

-Member recruitment shall be on going and members may join at any time during the year.
+Member recruitment shall be ongoing and members may join at any time during the year.
+Membership will be reviewed by the Executive Committee annually to ensure information is current.
+Members shall:

-• Complete and submit a membership form annually;
+• Complete and submit a membership form and update as needed;

-• Actively participate in activities, meetings, and Ad Hoc Committees;
+• Actively participate in activities and meetings; and

 • Contribute resources to Kids Living Well (e.g., expertise, meeting space, supplies, in-kind donations, etc.).